darthpedroo/VampireSurvivors/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Tests aren't required but they are welcomed!
+Tests aren't required but they are welcome!

 ## License